cristian2213/cristian2213/README.md

 About Me:

-- 🔭 I’m web developer ...
+- 🎓 I’m a web developer
 - 🌱 I’m currently learning Laravel and Vue js
+- 🧪 I would like to learn about mobile development
-- 👯 I’m looking to collaborate on Javascript or Php Projects
+- 👯 I’m looking to collaborate on Javascript and Php Projects
-- 💬 Ask me about Javacript, Php, React, NodeJs, Css ...
+- 💬 Ask me about Javacript, Php, React, NodeJs, Mysql, and Css
 - 😄 Pronouns: Chris
 -->